 Insurers should consider:

-Drafting the communication in a way that helps policyholders envision or reflect on the reason(s) why they purchased a long-term care insurance policy.
+Drafting the communication in a way that helps policyholders envision or reflect on the reason(s) why they purchased an LTCI policy.

 Conveying as much empathy as possible regarding the impact a rate action(s) may have on policyholders.

-Presenting reduced benefit options fairly, refraining from the use of bolding, repeating or emphasizing one option over another.
+Presenting RBOs fairly, refraining from the use of bolding, repeating or emphasizing one option over another.

 Displaying the policyholder’s ability to maintain current benefits by paying the increased premium.